Chapter 9-4: The MLA-format Research Essay

 Conclusion: Summarize the main ideas of the information given in the body paragraphs.
 End with a prediction, suggestion or quote.

-- Put the works cited list on a separate, final page.
+- Put the references list on a separate, final page.

 - List all sources used in alphabetical order by last name or by title if no author is given.